 - Most people find ads annoying.
-Not great news, right?
+It’s not great news.
 According to data, 47% of people globally use an ad blocker.
-So, you should probably consider the option to work with a more accurate targeting or event targeting niches.
+So you should probably consider the option to work with more accurate targeting or event targeting niches.

-- Although the customer journey is fragmented, consumers always want to find out: where to find the product, features and prices and also, what other people think about the product or services.
-That’s why analyzing searches, social media activity and reviews is basic to understand consumers behavior.
+- Although the customer journey is fragmented, consumers always want to know where to find the product, features and prices.
+They also want to know what other people think.
+That’s why analyzing searches, social media activity and reviews is basic to understanding consumer behavior.

 - Attention is not enough.
-Engagement is what you are looking for.
-And the best way to achieve that is by offering contents that users find interesting or useful.
-However engagement, trust and reputation are closely related, so organizations should work on these three fronts at the same time.
+Engagement is what you’re looking for.
+The best way to achieve that is by offering content that users find interesting or useful.
+Engagement, trust and reputation are closely related, so organizations should work on these three fronts at the same time.

-- Consumers want personalization and that requires gathering and analyzing data in full detail.
+- Consumers want personalization and that requires gathering and analyzing data in extreme detail.

-We could also include here that customers want easy and short processes or that they are becoming more and more digital every day.
-That’s all true, but assuming that we are already in a digital environment and that usability is a must, we are going to focus on the factors that are more relevant when mapping customer journey.
+We should also say that customers want easy and short processes as they become more and more digital every day.
+Beyond that evident truth, there are some more relevant factors to consider when mapping the customer journey.

 Individual customers matter

-Let’s get back to our first point: people don’t want irrelevant ads.
-So, mapping all the touchpoints and, in general, all the interactions that individuals have with your brand, is definitely a good start to avoid becoming fully irrelevant.
+People don’t want irrelevant ads.
+For this reason, mapping all the touchpoints and all the interactions that individuals have with your brand is a good start to avoid becoming irrelevant.

 By mapping the customer journey, marketers can measure campaign and strategy results and design more personalized customer experiences.
 This way, they will also avoid the risk of ignoring individual preferences and problems, not paying enough attention to niches and losing those customers who have not gone through the entire purchase funnel.

-Not all touchpoints are the same in the customer journey
+Not all customer journey touchpoints are the same

-Every single touchpoint presents an opportunity to connect with your customers.
-It is also a first step to start working on increasing engagement.
-So, all of them are important, but not equally relevant.
-Therefore, building a solid relationship in the long term requires understanding what is more important to your customers and delivering the experience or the information that they are looking for.
+Every single touchpoint presents an opportunity to connect with your customers, as well as being a first step to start working on increasing engagement.
+All steps are important, but not all are equally relevant.
+Building a solid relationship in the long term requires understanding what’s more important to your customers and delivering the experience or the information they’re looking for.

 And what about the buying stages?

-Like the touchpoints, not all the buying stages are the same.
-Mapping the entire customer journey will result in a high quantity of data that will ultimately help you and your organization understand how consumers behave throughout the whole purchase process.
-Also, it will help you identify those stages that need to be optimized in order to make things easier for your customers.
+As with the touchpoints, not all the buying stages are equal.
+Mapping the entire customer journey will result in a lot of data that will ultimately help you and your organization understand how consumers behave throughout the whole purchase process.
+Also, it will help you to identify those stages that need to be optimized in order to make things easier for your customers.

 In other words: it will be useful to correct mistakes or to validate your work so far.